 These black bean brownies the BEST black bean brownies you’ll ever have – or maybe the best brownies!
 They’re so fudgy and rich, no one would guess they have black beans in them!
 Made with coconut sugar and a little coconut flour, they’re healthy, full of fiber, and gluten free.

-Why These Black Bean Brownies Are Soooo Good
+Why These Brownies Are So Good

 - These are the most decadent, rich, moist, fudgy brownies you will ever eat!
 If you love my paleo brownies, you are going to go crazy for these.